-"AIF" or "Annual Information Form" means this Annual Information Form prepared for the year ended December 31, 2023, and dated April [30], 2024.
+"AIF" or "Annual Information Form" means this Annual Information Form prepared for the year ended December 31, 2024, and dated April 30, 2025.

-"°API" means degree API gravity, a measure of the gravity of oil as defined by the American Petroleum Institute.
+"API" means degree API gravity, a measure of the gravity of oil as defined by the American Petroleum Institute.

-"Atrush Block" means the area covered by the Atrush PSC.
+"Atrush Block" means the area covered by the Atrush PSC (as defined below).